Ergon-moe/Bitcoin-Static/depends/README.md

 This behavior can be changed by setting the `JOBS` environment variable (see below).

-To use the dependencies for building Bitcoin Cash Node, you need to set the platform file to be used by `cmake`.
+To use the dependencies for building Bitcoin Static, you need to set the platform file to be used by `cmake`.
 The platform files are located under `cmake/platforms/`.
 For example, cross-building for macOS (run from the project root):